 What are Swedish Goggles?

-They quickly became popular with competitive swimmers thanks to the low-profile lens, custom assembly, hard plastic lens, and unrivaled peripheral vision.
+Invented by Tommy Malmsten in the mid-1970s, Swedes became popular with competitive swimmers thanks to the low-profile lens, custom assembly, hard plastic lens, and unrivaled peripheral vision.

-Since the original Malmsten goggles exploded in popularity across the pool deck, other swim brands such as Speedo, Sporti, Arena, TYR and others have released their own versions of the popular Swedish goggles.
+Since the original Malmsten goggles exploded in popularity across the pool deck, other swim brands such as Speedo, Sporti, Arena, TYR, and others have released their own versions of the popular Swedish goggles.

 The Pros of Swedish Goggles